CodeAndCake/Web-stories/presentation/README.md

 We'll then ask you to introduce each other to the rest of the group.

 1. A bit about yourself
-* Why are you here today?
+* What's your favourite story?
-* [ ] What is your experience with coding so far?
+* What is your experience with coding so far?

 You can jot down the answers on post-its and we'll then stick them on the wall...